RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/58-HEB.md

 <sup>8</sup> For finding fault with them, he saith, Behold, the days come, saith the Lord, when I will make a new covenant with the house of Israel and with the house of Judah:
 <sup>9</sup> Not according to the covenant that I made with their fathers in the day when I took them by the hand to lead them out of the land of Egypt; because they continued not in my covenant, and I regarded them not, saith the Lord.
 <sup>10</sup> For this [is] the covenant that I will make with the house of Israel after those days, saith the Lord; I will put my laws into their mind, and write them in their hearts: and I will be to them a God, and they shall be to me a people:
-<sup>11</sup> And they shall not teach every man his neighbour, and every man his brother, saying, Know the Lord: for all shall know me, from the least to the greatest .
+<sup>11</sup> And they shall not teach every man his neighbour, and every man his brother, saying, Know the Lord: for all shall know me, from the least to the greatest.
 <sup>12</sup> For I will be merciful to their unrighteousness, and their sins and their iniquities will I remember no more.
 <sup>13</sup> In that he saith, A new [covenant], he hath made the first old.
 Now that which decayeth and waxeth old [is] ready to vanish away.
 ## Chapter 9

 <sup>1</sup> Then verily the first [covenant] had also ordinances of divine service, and a worldly sanctuary.
-<sup>2</sup> For there was a tabernacle made; the first, wherein [was] the candlestick, and the table, and the shewbread ; which is called the sanctuary.
+<sup>2</sup> For there was a tabernacle made; the first, wherein [was] the candlestick, and the table, and the shewbread; which is called the sanctuary.
-<sup>3</sup> And after the second veil, the tabernacle which is called the Holiest of all ;
+<sup>3</sup> And after the second veil, the tabernacle which is called the Holiest of all;
 <sup>4</sup> Which had the golden censer, and the ark of the covenant overlaid round about with gold, wherein [was] the golden pot that had manna, and Aaron’s rod that budded, and the tables of the covenant;
-<sup>5</sup> And over it the cherubims of glory shadowing the mercyseat; of which we cannot now speak particularly .
+<sup>5</sup> And over it the cherubims of glory shadowing the mercyseat; of which we cannot now speak particularly.
 <sup>6</sup> Now when these things were thus ordained, the priests went always into the first tabernacle, accomplishing the service [of God].
 <sup>7</sup> But into the second [went] the high priest alone once every year, not without blood, which he offered for himself, and [for] the errors of the people:
 <sup>8</sup> The Holy Ghost this signifying, that the way into the holiest of all was not yet made manifest, while as the first tabernacle was yet standing: